graciadong/website/content/contact.md

 {{< contact-box >}}

-You can physically find me at the Li Ka Shing Knowledge Institute, but it is much easier to reach me via email.
+You can physically find me at the Li Ka Shing Knowledge Institute, but it is much easier to reach me via email at gracia.dong@utoronto.ca.

-My email address is gracia.dong@utoronto.ca.

 <!--- {{< social >}} -->